zjcers/SpeakerBuzz/Documentation/ImplementationNotes.rst

 goes first (shift register). ~SYNC is held HIGH until it is time to send a word. ~SYNC is held LOW for 16 falling edges of the clock signal and then set back to HIGH to update the DAC.
 If 16 cycles do not pass before ~SYNC is reasserted, the invalid word is discarded.

+The datasheet for the Audio BoosterPack says that the speaker is driven by a TI TPA301 amplifier.
+The amp is enabled by setting AMP ON to low (Tiva pin PP3).